Enjoy the summer nights of 2024! Recommended fireworks festivals in Kanagawa Prefecture

 ●72nd Shonan Hiratsuka Fireworks Festival

-Venue: Shonan Itako (Sagami River estuary) [Hiratsuka]
+Venue: Shonan Itako (Sagami River Estuary) [Hiratsuka]

 Number of launches: Approximately 3,000 (planned)

-●The 50th Kanazawa Festival Fireworks Display
+●50th Kanazawa Festival Fireworks Display

 Scheduled date: Saturday, August 24th

-Venue: Sea Park, Kanazawa Ward, Yokohama [Yokohama]
+Venue: Umi no Park, Kanazawa Ward, Yokohama City [Yokohama]

 Number of launches: Approximately 3,500